 - The easiest one is to rent from Scooterbug.
 Heads up that unlike most other stroller/wheelchair/ECV companies out there, Scooterbug doesn’t have their prices online; you have to make a reservation to know their prices.

 - Don’t stay at a Disney-owned hotel.
 It’s only the Disney-owned ones where this has become an issue.
 If you stay off site, chances are good that you’ll still be able to pick up and drop off the equipment with bell services.
 Here are some other things to think about when considering onsite vs. offsite.

-- You can apparently call/text some providers to let them know you’re on Disney’s Magical Express and they’ll meet you when you arrive at your hotel.
-Check with the provider of your choice about doing this.
+- Prior to COVID, you could apparently call/text some providers to let them know you were on Disney’s Magical Express and they’d meet you when you arrive at your hotel.
+Those programs are currently on pause, but once COVID is no longer an issue, check with the provider of your choice about doing this.

 Keep in mind

 Check out these pages of WDW’s website for complete information about: